 The heart of Prof. Willoughby's teaching philosophy is reflected in the phrase "student-centered learning."
-Studentcentered learning is a dynamic approach to education based on the belief that the teacher has a responsibility to facilitate the acquisition and generation of knowledge by the students themselves.
-In his teaching Prof. Willoughby also emphasizes the interplay between theory and practice.
+Student-centered learning is a dynamic approach to education based on the belief that the teacher has a responsibility to facilitate the acquisition and generation of knowledge by the students themselves.
+In his teaching, Prof. Willoughby also emphasizes the interplay between theory and practice.
 Teaching should be informed by the analysis of practical problems and real-life management should be enlivened by theory.

 4.1.
-Entrepreneurship
+Entrepreneurship: FT M.Sc.

-(Full-time Master of Science Program, 5 ECTS)
+(Master of Science Degree, 5 ECTS)